What is an Audit?

 Levels of Audit Engagement

 Many companies choose to engage with internal and external auditors in the preparation of their year-end financial statements.
-However, the depth of the auditor’s investigation may vary depending on the type of engagement.
+However, the depth of the auditor’s investigation may vary depending on the type of engagement and the assertion level required.

 In a full audit engagement, the auditor conducts a complete and thorough investigation of the financial statements, including verifications of income sources and operating expenses.
 For example, the auditor may compare reported account receivables with receipts from actual customer orders.